updated on:

 Image credit: Optimise logistics

 The visualization of each truck’s route gives us an illusion of control.
 But then, what can we do with all this information?
-How to understand the efficiency of all the elements of logistics business when they are spread all over the country or world?
+How to understand the efficiency of all the elements of logistics business when they are spread all over the country or the world?

 Convoy logistics design